ipwgml/satrain/docs/intro.md

 # SatRain: A Benchmark Dataset for Machine-Learning–Based Satellite Rain Estimation and Detection

-The `ipwgml` Python package provides tools for accessing and working with **SatRain: A machine-learning benchmark dataset for satellite-based estimation and detection of rain**.
+The `satrain` Python package provides tools for accessing and working with **SatRain: A machine-learning benchmark dataset for satellite-based estimation and detection of rain**.
 SatRain was developed by the Machine Learning Working Group of the [International Precipitation Working